 Student-Athlete Profiles Type Ambition Commitment Prioritisation 5 Success within Elite Sport.
-2. Depending on the sport in question, this could mean: International Representation, a Professional Contract, or High-Performance National Competition/NGB Pathway.
+Depending on the sport in question, this could mean: International Representation, a Professional Contract, or High-Performance National Competition/NGB Pathway.
 Highest levels of commitment to both personal and team performance development.
 Strong desire to engage with supplementary training environments, such as: strength and conditioning, performance analysis, physiotherapy and sport rehabilitation treatment.
 No issues with lengthy time and travel commitment.
+Cost unlikely to be a factor for consideration when establishing commitment to participate.
 Sporting performance is a very high priority, possibly ahead of most other commitments.
 4 Success within a Highly Competitive/Performance Focused Environment.
 Depending on the sport in question, this could mean: NGB Talent Pathway Entry, Semi Professional Contract, National Leagues, and/or National and Premier Tiers of BUCS.
 1. High levels of commitment to performance advancement.
 2. Desire to engage with supplementary training environments.
 3. However, focus may sway more towards the outcome of performance (winning) rather than personal development for future performance.
 4. Minimal issues with committing long periods of time to training or lengthy travel associated with fixtures.
 5. Cost less likely to be a factor for consideration when establishing commitment to participate.
 Will generally prioritise sport participation ahead of most other commitments.
 3 Success within a Competitive Sporting Environment.
 Very likely to consistently engage with regular competitive opportunities.
-May be interested in advancing within a sport to compete at the highest tier possible both within and outside HE sport, however focus may be isolated to simply succeeding within current competition (e.g. winning the league).
-Seasonally based commitment': will readily commit to competing and trying to personally improve within a competitive season.
-Competitive outcome very likely to be a stronger factor compared to personal performance development.
+3. May be interested in advancing within a sport to compete at the highest tier possible both within and outside HE sport, however focus may be isolated to simply succeeding within current competition (e.g. winning the league).
+1. 'Seasonally based commitment': will readily commit to competing and trying to personally improve within a competitive season.
+2. Competitive outcome very likely to be a stronger factor compared to personal performance development.
 Generally little interest in engaging with supplementary training environments.
-Some issues with lengthy travel.
+3. Some issues with lengthy travel.
 Would prefer to strike a balance between competing and other personal commitments.
-A. Cost could be a factor for consideration when establishing commitment to participate.
+4. Cost could be a factor for consideration when establishing commitment to participate.
 May prioritise competing ahead of other commitments/interests.
 Likely to balance prioritisation of sport against wider commitments.
-2 Engagement with recreational sporting environments.
-Motivational factors more likely to be focused around: enjoyment, experience, and socialisation.
-There may still be ambition to experience a competitive environment, however the driver for this is quality of experience rather than performance related.
+2 1.
+Engagement with recreational sporting environments.
+2. Motivational factors more likely to be focused around: enjoyment, experience, and socialisation.
+3. There may still be ambition to experience a competitive environment, however the driver for this is quality of experience rather than performance related.
 1. Unlikely to be committed to advancing through competitive environments.
 Instead, are more likely to seek enjoyable opportunities to compete on a regular to intermittent basis.
 2. Appropriateness of opportunity very important, as a Type 2 participant would be likely to disengage quickly if the offer is not right.
 3. Regular issues with lengthy travel, preference would be to remain quite local to engage with competitive opportunities.
 4. Cost would be a factor for consideration when establishing commitment to participate.
 Might prioritise ahead of other commitments, but generally unlikely.
 The offer must suit the individual's motivation and can become quickly deprioritised.
 1 Participation in sport on a flexible basis.
 Motivational factors very likely to be focused around: enjoyment, experience, and socialisation.
-S. Little ambition to experience a highly competitive environment.
-Minimal/no level of commitment to advancement.
+Little ambition to experience a highly competitive environment.
+1. Minimal/no level of commitment to advancement.
 Seeking opportunities that offer ad-hoc or intermittent competition, making it easier to flexibly commit to participation.
-Seeking opportunities.
-Seeking opportunities of lexibly commit to participation.
+2. Issues with travel, strong preference for localised opportunities.
+3. Cost very much a factor for consideration when establishing commitment to participate.
 Unlikely to prioritise ahead of other commitments.